lewiskirori/E-GIFT-SHOPPER-SYSTEM/README.md

 # E-GIFT-SHOPPER-SYSTEM

 This system has been developed to realize necessities of customers regarding online purchases.
-It manages all information about shopping, gifts, customers and payment modules by Lewis, dse-01-0174/2021.
+It manages all information about shopping, gifts, customers and payment modules.

 ## Table of Contents